 The major in Ecology and Evolutionary Biology is one of two majors offered by the Ecology and Evolutionary Biology Department to undergraduate students.
 The Department also offers a major in Ecology and Evolutionary Biology.

 The major in environmental biology provides understanding of biological processes among populations, communities, and ecosystems.
-Majors must complete eight core courses, three elective courses, and the capstone requirement.
+Majors must complete eight core courses, four elective courses, and the capstone requirement.

 |CELL 1010||Intro to Cell & Molec Biology||3|

 |EBIO 2020||Theory & Methods Eco & Evo Bio||3|

 |EBIO 2050||Global Change Biology||3|